Ber5928/Ber5928.github.io/Projects/README_Walmart_Sales_Forecast.md

-# Sales Forecasting wuth ML
+# Sales Forecasting with ML

 ## Project Overview
 This project will focuses on sales forecasting using machine learning techniques.
 The dataset utilized for this project is the **Walmart Sales Forecasting** dataset from Kaggle.
 The objective is to develop predictive models to estimate future sales based on various features such as **store size, department, consumer price index (CPI), and other economic factors**.